Hampshire students engage with Asian Studies through a variety of lenses.

 The Five College East Asian Languages Program (EALP) in Chinese, Japanese, and Korean brings together faculty members in East Asian languages to meet regularly throughout the academic year.
 Recently, they have organized and participated in workshops on the teaching and assessment of oral proficiency, the use of "authentic texts" in the classroom, and uses of web-based and other forms of computer-assisted instruction.
 The program also supports joint trips by faculty to professional conferences and outreach projects for pre-college instruction in East Asian languages.

 Hampshire co-sponsors, with Smith College, the Five College Tibetan Studies in India Program.
-Through this unique program, students have the opportunity to study Buddhist philosophy, and Tibetan cultures and history during January Term at the Central University for Tibetan Studies in Sarnath, India.
+Through this unique program, students have the opportunity to study Buddhist philosophy, and Tibetan cultures and history during Smith's January Interterm at the Central University for Tibetan Studies in Sarnath, India.

 Hampshire has a vibrant intensive Chinese language program taught in Hefei, China by our Chinese exchange partner, the College of Humanities and Social Sciences of Anhui Agricultural University.
 Students can study any level of Chinese language for one or two months in the early summer, equivalent to one or two semesters of study.
 Students may also elect to go to Anhui Agricultural University for a semester-long study, taking Chinese language and pursuing an independent study negotiated with the Hampshire faculty supervisor and faculty at AAU.